 Therefore, maybe “How does an EPOS system work?” is not the best question to ask.
-A better alternative may be how does it help with your business or simply what is it good for.
+A better alternative may be how it helps with your business or simply what is it good for.
 Or even what does it have to offer?

-Nonetheless, if you want to know how a system works as a whole, you can start by learning how its individual components work and what value they add to your business.
+But still, if you want to know how a system works as whole, you can start by learning how its individual components work and what value they add to your business.
 So let’s start with what EPOS systems are comprised of and then learn how some of the devices and features take the hassles out of your business.

 3 Most Common Devices You Will Need From an EPOS System

-This device has been in use for so long that we almost forget how important it is.
-While the digital life has made paper and whatever it is associated with – things like printers – obsolete, receipt printers are still widely used.
-The reason is obvious: you still need to inform your customers of the details of their purchase.
+This device has been in use for so long that we almost forgot how important it is.
+While the digital life has make the paper and whatever it is associated with – things like printers – obsolete, the receipt printers are still widely used.
+And the reason is obvious: you still need to inform your customers of the details of their purchase.
 They are the payers, so they need to know exactly what and how much they are paying or have paid for each item, right away.
-So, unless a new digital idea comes around to challenge paper receipts, businesses still need a receipt printer.
+So, unless a new digital idea comes around to challenge the paper receipts, businesses still need a receipt printer.

 Just like printers, touch screens are essential.
-I mean, how else can you input all that various data into software?!
-Besides, data entry is just the tip of the iceberg.
+I mean, how else can you input all those various data into the software?!
+Besides, the data entry is just the tip of the iceberg.
 The bottom of the iceberg is the visual things like floor plans (exclusive for eateries) you will see.
 You can’t have that, unless you have a screen in place.
-In more technical terms, touch screens are what connect you with what is behind the scenes.
+In more technical terms, touch screens are what connect you with behind the scene.
 That is why it’s sometimes, however maybe mistakenly, called interface.
 There are lots of things going on in the background hidden by the interface.
-You would have a very difficult time working with the functionalities if it weren’t for touch screens (interfaces).
-I didn’t want to get technical on this, but I couldn’t help it.
+You would have the most difficult times working with the functionalities if it weren’t for touch screens (interfaces).
+I didn’t want to get technical on this, but apparently I couldn’t help it.
 Sorry for that!

 3 Software Feature That Turn Your Business Around

 As discussed EPOS systems have a software side, which is actually what defines EPOS systems.
-The features of EPOS software are literary countless.
-Some of them are really game changers.
+Features of EPOS software are literary countless.
+But some of them are really game changers.
 These features help with fundamental issues such as management, gathering data, and data security.
-These are things you couldn’t achieve without EPOS systems.
+These are things you can’t achieve without EPOS systems.
 Out of many features and functionalities of EPOS software, we have picked three, just to give you a snapshot of what the software bear in general.

 Analytics and Reports

-No argument can do justice to the importance of data in the business world.
+No argument can do the justice to the importance of data in the business world.
 Gathering data has never been easier in the hospitality and retail sectors.
 But there is still more to come.
 With EPOS systems it is not just about having raw data.
-Actually, the bigger focus is on enabling you to simply analyse them.
+Actually the bigger focus is on enabling you to simply analyse them.
 EPOS software equips you with as much information as you need to find the gaps and plan for the future.
-It may even give you analysis.
+It even may give you analyses.

 Remember the data we just talked about?
-If you have any doubt that this data can be useful, you need to look at it from a manager’s point of view.
-Managers are concerned with knowing staff performance, stock levels, and bottom line growth by the end of each quarter, among many others.
+If you have any doubt that those data are useful, you need to look at it from a manager’s point of view.
+A manager’s concerns include knowing staff performance, stock levels, and bottom line growth by the end of each quarter, among many others.
 These are the priorities of a manager.
-This is where this data comes into the play.
-This is where this data and analysis gets practical.
+This is where those data come into the play.
+This is where those data and analyses get practical.
 Simply put, EPOS offers features and tools to help with managing the business seamlessly.

-Let’s assume you have data (gathering data and analysis) and you have put it to good use (management stuff).
+Let’s assume you have the data (gathering data and analyses) and you have put it to good use (management stuff).
 One day, you wake up, go to work, turn on the system and get petrified.
 All the data is gone.
-You will be lucky if someone has had the sense to make a backup.
-But what if no one has.
-That is why the Cloud matters.
-It is one of the most important features software can have.
-Without the Cloud, it looks like you are inputting the data on offshore sands, waiting for the tide to wash it off.
+You will be lucky if someone have had the sense to make a backup.
+But what no one has.
+That is why Cloud matters.
+It is one of the most important features a software can have.
+Without Cloud, it looks like you are inputting the data on offshore sands, waiting for the tide to wash it off.
 That is why an EPOS system works towards incorporating cloud-based features in order to secure your data in one place for a lifetime.

 EPOS systems have too many different technical facets to get into.
-And it might not be the best idea to learn entirely how an EPOS system works.
+And it might not be the best idea to learn how an EPOS system works.
 Think of a car as a metaphor.
-You don’t want to get bogged down with the technical stuff, unless you want to fix it or make it.
-It hides all the dirty mechanisms and lets you interact with a fine, neat interface (steering wheel, pedals, etc.).
+You don’t want to get bogged down into the technical stuff, unless you want to fix it or make it.
+It hides all the dirty mechanisms and let you interact with a fine, neat interface (steering wheel, pedals, etc.).
 This is all made for you to kick back and leave the technical things to those who have made it.
 Just note that your EPOS provider has experienced developers and supporters.
-This way you can make sure your EPOS is in good hands and is less likely to suffer from glitches.
+This way you can make sure your EPOS is in good hands and is least likely subject to glitches.
 And even if bugs come up, you will be fully supported.